Te Maire Martin

 Martin previously played for the Brisbane Broncos, North Queensland Cowboys and Penrith Panthers.
-Martin retired in 2020 due to a bleed on the brain in April 2019 tragically cut his career short at only age 23 but returned to the NRL in 2022 with the Broncos.
+Martin took a break from NRL after being diagnosed with a bleed on the brain in April 2019.
+He returned to the NRL in 2022 with the Brisbane Broncos.

 Background

-Martin was born in Tokoroa, New Zealand, and is of Māori descent, specifically Ngāti Kahungunu ki Wairarapa and Waikato Tainui Iwi (tribe).
+Martin was born in Tokoroa, New Zealand, and is of Māori descent, specifically the Ngāti Kahungunu ki Wairarapa and Waikato Tainui Iwi tribes.

-Martin played his junior football for Turangawaewae before moving to the Gold Coast, Australia and attended Keebra Park State High School on a scholarship.
+Martin grew up in Taharoa and played his junior football for Turangawaewae before moving to the Gold Coast, Australia and attending Keebra Park State High School on a scholarship.

+Martin is related to fellow New Zealand Warriors player, Taine Tuaupiki.

 Playing career

 Early career

 Martin was signed by the Wests Tigers and played in their Holden Cup team in 2014 and 2015, where he played in 40 matches and scored 15 tries.
 In both seasons of his Holden Cup career, Martin was named as the five-eighth in the Holden Cup Team of the Year.
-On 18 October 2014, Martin played for the Junior Kiwis against the Junior Kangaroos, playing at five-eighth and kicked the game-winning field goal, giving the Kiwis the 15-14 victory at Mt Smart Stadium.
-On 2 May 2015, Martin again played for the Junior Kiwis at five-eighth against the Junior Kangaroos, scoring a try in the 22-20 loss at Cbus Super Stadium.
+On 18 October 2014, Martin played for the Junior Kiwis against the Junior Kangaroos, playing at five-eighth and kicked the game-winning field goal, giving the Kiwis the 15–14 victory at Mt Smart Stadium.
+On 2 May 2015, Martin again played for the Junior Kiwis at five-eighth against the Junior Kangaroos, scoring a try in the 22–20 loss at Cbus Super Stadium.

 On 24 September 2015, Martin was named in the New Zealand national rugby league team training squad for their tour of Great Britain, but did not make the final squad.

 2016

 Martin signed with the Penrith Panthers for the 2016 NRL season and played in the 2016 NRL Auckland Nines tournament.
-In Round 3 Martin made his NRL debut playing at five-eighth against the Brisbane Broncos.
-He scored a try and kicked the match winning field goal in the Panthers 23-22 win at Penrith Stadium.
-After playing just 6 games in the NRL, he suffered a season ending shoulder injury in Round 8 against the Cronulla-Sutherland Sharks.
+In round 3 Martin made his NRL debut playing at five-eighth against the Brisbane Broncos.
+He scored a try and kicked the match winning field goal in the Panthers 23–22 win at Penrith Stadium.
+After playing just six games in the NRL, he suffered a season ending shoulder injury in Round 8 against the Cronulla-Sutherland Sharks.
 He finished off the season playing 6 games, scoring 2 tries and 1 field goal.

 On 11 November, Martin made his Test debut for New Zealand, coming off the interchange in their 18-all draw with Scotland.

 2017

-After starting the season with the Panthers and playing seven first grade games, Martin moved to the North Queensland Cowboys mid-season on a three-year deal.
-In Round 17, he made his debut for the Cowboys, starting at five-eighth against the Canberra Raiders, scoring 2 tries in his club debut.
+After starting the season with Penrith and playing seven first grade games, Martin moved to the North Queensland Cowboys mid-season on a three-year deal.
+In round 17, he made his debut for the North Queensland side, starting at five-eighth against the Canberra Raiders, scoring two tries in his club debut.
 On 1 October, Martin started at five-eighth in the Cowboys' 2017 NRL Grand Final loss to the Melbourne Storm, scoring the side's only try.

 On 5 October, Martin was named in the New Zealand squad for the 2017 Rugby League World Cup.